SPAAM-community/AncientMetagenomeDir/docs/contributing/reviewing-pr.md

 Thank you very much for helping out!
 The more volunteers, the stronger the project and more useful it will become 💪.

-For any questions (simple or complex!), doubts, help, advice, or suggestions, post a message in the #ancientmetagenomedir channel on the [SPAAM slack](https://spaam-community.github.io/#/home)!
+For any questions (simple or complex!), doubts, help, advice, or suggestions, post a message in the #ancientmetagenomedir channel on [archaeo.social](https://matrix.to/#/#ancientmetagenomedir:matrix.org)!